rh8991/portfolio/content/en/posts/visual-microphone-report/index.md

    - **Denoising:** high-pass (e.g., Butterworth) to suppress slow drift and illumination fluctuations.
    - **Speech enhancement:** for intelligibility, a perceptually motivated enhancement stage is applied.

 In their experiments, Davis et al. performed tests both indoors (with controlled lighting) and outdoors (through a glass door).
 The loudspeaker was mechanically isolated from the target object to avoid direct coupling, and distances ranged **0.5–2 m**.
-I found it impressive how everyday objects—such as a bag of chips, aluminum foil, or plant leaves—could be used for sound recovery.
+I found it impressive how everyday objects can be used for sound recovery.

 **Rolling-shutter mode.** With a CMOS sensor, rows are exposed at slightly different times.
 Treating each row as a **time sample** enables recovery of higher-frequency content than the nominal frame rate would suggest, given knowledge of row time, readout order, and exposure.